The Appetite Seminar

 Photography in the Age of Social Media

-We are very excited to announce the release of At What Price in its full original edit.
 Since its world premiere at the Banff Mountain Film Festival, At What Price has had an amazing run on the film festival circuit, including People’s Choice at Ottawa Adventure Film Festival, Best In Show at the Dirtbag Festival and Best Mountain Film at the Mountain Film Festival.
-We have had many requests to see the film in its entirety and we're happy to arrive at the day where we share it with everyone - it's time to set this baby free.
 It's been such a pleasure and we again thank everyone who made it possible (especially Ruby, the dog, who never made the credits).
 Click the photo above and please enjoy responsibly.
-We'd love to hear feedback!!

 What's this film all about?